gleicon/ebook_cto_field_guide/index.md

 #### Saying No and Adapting

-The details of how I got my opportunity still feels weird to me, suffice to say that it was pure luck on my part and being in the right moment at the right time.
-The timing was that the company I was working with was failing and the managers there leaving or being fired and someone was needed to help a team that worked with a legacy no one wanted to touch.
-As I said I've approached it trying to avoid too many mistakes.
+The timing of my career change was that the company I was working with was doing great financially but having problems on engineering and product.
+The managers where leaving or being fired and at some point someone was needed to help a team that worked with a legacy no one wanted to touch.
+I've approached it trying to avoid too many mistakes but eager to learn what would be my new career.

 Turns out I did a lot of them.
 And while I was learning, my responsibilities increased.
 I started small (a 4 people team) and quickly saw myself managing half of the company tech team for reasons I should put in another post. **One of the most common mistakes is not learning to say "No" soon enough**.

+The only advice I had was **"be careful to not back into your comfort zone"** meaning I shouldn't not compete with the team by coding or making their decisions when I faced some uncomfortable situation.
+And I had them, I took some time to "read the room" and understand the chaos and power plays.
+Luckily coming from a technical background helped me a lot on the oncoming firefighting.

 Over time the people I managed changed, naturally as the people joining companies changed too.
 Furthermore my management style had to **adapt**, in communication and expectations.

 **Adapting** meant trying to figure out how my team expectations changed.
 A generation ago the main concern was to lose your job, today companies have a hard time recruiting because good technical people don't want to have a job for a long time without meaningful space to have an impact.

-My first management experience was on a team with everyone mostly my age, my last one was with an average ten-years younger.
-It is impossible to come across with the same arguments for such a demographic range without sounding silly and inefficient.
+Around the same time getting straight tickets of what to do was a plus and now it is unthinkable to not involve your team on prioritisation.
+Same for tech stack and infrastructure.

 I had the luck of working with the best people around and see a lot of them becoming managers, tech leads, working abroad and competing with good advantage to people from countries that put more emphasis in tech than Brazil.
 That makes me proud and my life was easier because of them.

+### Know your team

 **Knowing what your team does** makes your life easy.
 Looks like a weird thing to say, but answer this: if you had to start from where someone of your team is working today, would you know how hard is to do their job ?
 Would you be able to deliver, ask for help, convince your peers , burn the midnight oil or get back to management with a convincing argument about doing or not doing it ?

 [**Harvard Business Review published an article based on a study that says "If your boss could do your job, You are more likely to be happier at work"](https://hbr.org/2016/12/if-your-boss-could-do-your-job-youre-more-likely-to-be-happy-at-work)** .
-It also says that the common wisdom of promoting people from the team to management positions being a bad thing* is wrong*.
-It isn't easy for the new manager, but it is not a bad thing to let someone that has tech experience to manage the team.
+It also states that the common wisdom of promoting people from the team to management positions being a bad thing **is wrong**.
+Life isn't easy for any new manager, but it is not a bad thing to let someone that has tech experience to try and manage a small team, learn and go from there.
 It also helps shoot down the myth of the Y career.
-Leadership is a natural progression and can be learned. **Leadership emerges**.
+Leadership is a natural progression and can be learned.

-#### Know your team
+I also learned that **Leadership emerges**.
+Pay attention to who you work with, invest time helping grow new leaders.
+An imposed leadership will rarely work with a team.

 Regardless of how much importance is put in tech teams in a company, people are their most powerful asset.
 This sounds cheesy, but both in companies that hire 100s of developers and tech is seem as a commodity than for companies that have a small team which holds the company's life in their hands, people make the difference.

-You know that when you work as a tech person in the team, you see things from a different angle than when you are managing a team.
+You know that when you work as a tech contributor in the team, you see things from a different angle than when you are managing a team.
 Especially when 2 weeks after you arrive you find out they are leaving due for any reason: a new company came up paying more, the former manager messed up, a key person left or excess work was put over them.

-It happened to me in my first experience.
-I didn't knew what to do, but a friend told me to start hiring.
+When it happened to me, I didn't knew what to do, but a friend told me to start hiring.
 Tough luck if it happens to you but do not lose hope, it happens.
 You will have plenty of opportunities to mess up, but if you are just getting there, this one wasn’t your fault.
-Learn to hire (go speak in conferences, abuse the hallway track, pay lunches/coffee/dinner, open your company to communities, reach out to friends), learn to fire.

 People have to feel **purpose** to perform well.
 They should feel that they belong to something and feel that whoever is leading supports and works to keep them safe.
 Safe is not "treating people like children" but safe as in "if you own it we have your back".
 Safety in terms of expressing what they think, support when trying and failing, getting rid of jerks and coaching everyone to be a potential leader.